top of page

 1. Create your own website

 This is the most important tool to start showing your portfolio.
 There are tons of them out there, but I find Squarespace, Shopify, and Wix the easiest to use for visual people and non-techie types.
 Each of these three platforms have pre-made templates you can choose from and easy-to-use interfaces to display your work.
 Choose a clean design so that your art can be viewed on a clean, neutral background.
+Don't think that you'll get away with just a social media profile.
+You don't own those pages.
+Your website is yours, and you can personalise it as much as you like.
+Moreover, you don't own the traffic you get on your social media profiles, but you do own the ones that will leave their email on your own website.
+These are the emails that will help you build your art business.

-2. Get social with the right mindset
+3. Get social with the right mindset

 4. Email account for your admin

 Create an email account that you use only for all your admin stuff.
-For example you may want to connect this to: paypal, etsy, other online shops for selling your art, online shops to get your supplies, admin softwares, your bank account, your website platform such as wix, squarespace, wordpress, your own e-commerce, google ads, google adsense, youtube, socials and other affiliates programs.
+For example you may want to connect this to: paypal, etsy, other online shops for selling your art, online shops to get your supplies, admin softwares, your bank account, your website platform such as wix, squarespace or wordpress, your own e-commerce, google ads, google adsense, youtube, socials and other affiliates programs.

 5. Email account for your contacts